amazon-archives/sql-odbc/README.md

 ## Using the Driver

 The driver comes in the form of a library file:
-    odfesqlodbc.dll for Window
+* Windows: `odfesqlodbc.dll`
-    libodfesqlodbc.dylib for Mac
+* Mac: `libodfesqlodbc.dylib`

-If using with ODBC compatible BI tools,refer to the tool documentation on configuring a new ODBC driver.
-Typically, all that's required is to make the tool aware of the location of the driver library file and then use it to setup database (i.e Elasticsearch) connections.
+If using with ODBC compatible BI tools, refer to the tool documentation on configuring a new ODBC driver.
+In most cases, you will need to make the tool aware of the location of the driver library file and then use it to setup ODFE database connections.

 ### Connection Strings and Other Settings